jwalgemoed/kotlin-lc/README.md

 The repository is set up as a maven project, so simply import the root `pom.xml` file in your favorite IDE and you should be good to go!

-Please drop me a message if more information is needed.
+Feel free to contact me if you need more information!